murchie85/twitterCyberMonitor/README.md

 ![image](assets/ukraine/TWEETS.png)
 <br></br>
-The most popular user is: **HannaLiubakova**
+The most popular user is: **BorisJohnson**

-## #Ukraine In Kharkiv, a chimpanzee escaped from a zoo.
-It was walking around the city while zoo employees tried to c… https://t.co/YfkwgBSGzq
+## Vladimir Putin your speech is a fraud and a disgrace.
+The world must never accept your sham referendums or your cru… https://t.co/7yINefiQTR